 The severity of infestation by rosy leaf curling aphid should be determined in each orchard when pre-blossom pest assessments are done at green cluster.
 At least 25 trees should be inspected for presence/absence of the pest, concentrating on localities where the pest was seen the previous year.

 It is hard to distinguish between the rosy leaf curling aphid and the rosy apple aphid but the latter does not cause the characteristic bright red coloration of leaves caused by the rosy leaf curling aphid.

 A localised application of an approved insecticide to control the pest should be considered where the pest is detected.

-- If only rosy leaf curling, rosy apple or apple grass aphid are to be controlled, then pirimicarb (Aphox etc) or flonicamid (Mainman, Teppeki) are likely to be a good choice as they are selective aphicides.
+- If only rosy leaf curling, rosy apple or apple grass aphid are to be controlled, then flonicamid (Mainman) is likely to be a good choice as it is a selective aphicide.

 - The neonicotinoids acetamiprid (Gazelle) and thiacloprid (Calypso) are also likely to be effective against rosy leaf curling aphid and will control a range of other pests depending on the material chosen.